Our step-by-step guide to mess-free period sex

 3. Get wet

-To start things off on the sexiest note, we recommend doing some foreplay, tantalizing talk, or anything you like to get you excited and naturally lubricated—including oral sex.
+To start things off on the sexiest note, we recommend doing some foreplay, tantalizing talk, or anything you like to get you excited and naturally lubricated—including receiving oral sex.
 You heard it here first: Flex Disc users experience no period smell and leakage is rare, especially if you insert a fresh disc before jumping into bed (or couch… or kitchen counter…).
-So, go ahead and enjoy sans-worries.
+So, go ahead and enjoy what feels good, sans worries.

 P.S.
 Only water-based lubes are considered safe for use with the Flex Disc.